awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies.md

 **Notes**
 Before you can delete a policy, you must first detach it from all attached entities\.
-You cannot delete any AWS\-managed SCP such as the one named `FullAWSAccess`\.
+You can't delete any AWS\-managed SCP such as the one named `FullAWSAccess`\.

 To delete a policy, complete the following steps\.